The Clear Edge

 • Attendance: 70-80% participation (voluntary but popular).

-Quarterly all-hands (2 hours, company updates + team building):
+Quarterly all-hands (2 hours for company updates and team building):

-Ayesha shares company performance, upcoming priorities, and wins.
+• Ayesha shares company performance, upcoming priorities, and recent wins.

 Wins channel (async, daily):

-Dedicated Slack channel for celebrating wins (client praise, project completion, personal milestones).
+• Dedicated Slack channel for celebrating wins: client praise, project completions, and personal milestones.

 Impact measured: